SideHill Farm is located ‘up high’ in the small town of Hawley, MA.

 Co-owner Paul Lacinski explains SideHill Farm was founded to supply “local to locals.”
-It produces yogurt and sour cream from grass-fed cows who lazily munch their way through greener-than-green pastures at 1830 feet of elevation.
-The farm is practically brand-new, founded in 2012 after Paul and co-owner Amy Klippenstein decided to expand their successful vegetable growing operation into a full-fledged dairy farm.
+It produces yogurt and sour cream from their cows who lazily munch their way through greener-than-green pastures at 1830 feet of elevation.
+The farm was only just founded in 2012 after Paul and co-owner Amy Klippenstein decided to expand their successful vegetable growing operation into a full-fledged dairy farm.

 After a few years of leasing farmland, Amy and Paul met up with an organic potato farmer in Hawley itching to retire, and in 2012, SideHill Farm and its dairy operation had a permanent home.

 Today, SideHill Farm includes 225 acres of certified organic pastures and hayfields, with 80 grass-fed Normande and Jersey cows, half of which are milked twice daily.
 The cows eat only certified organic pasture in the spring, summer, and fall, and organic hay and feed in winter, and a few of pounds of organic grain at milking time.